The Tax Freedom Day Clock

 In actuality, Tax Freedom Day is different for each state, depending upon the various tax rates that may be in effect in each state, for that tax year.
 In that case, the formula changes slightly, using only federal, state and local taxes for each state and only the total income for each state.

-So the question that you must ask yourself is, "Are the services that you receive from the government worth a quarter to a third of your work days, each year?"
+So the question that you must ask yourself is, "Are the services that I receive from the government worth more than a quarter of my work days, each year?"

-Or, to put it another way, "Are the services that you receive from the government worth a quarter to a third of your working life?"
+Or, to put it another way, "Are the services that I receive from the government worth a quarter of my working life?"

-How many of those lost days at work went to build a "bridge to nowhere" or to provide other pork?
+How many of those lost days at work went to provide some pork barrel project?
 How many of those lost days do you think were spent to line the pockets of a bureaucrat or government contractor?
 Would you have spent any of your hard-earned money on any of those pork projects?
 Couldn't you provide or purchase many of those government services for yourself, for much less money and have more left over to improve your lifestyle?
-Are you getting a fair return in services, for all that work, from the government?
+Are you getting a fair return in services, from the government, for all that work that you do for them?
 Think about it...

 Tax Freedom Day is exactly what the name implies.
 It's the day on which the money that you earn actually begins to benefit you and not the government.